lisa-lumos/designing-data-intensive-applications/08-trouble-with-distributed-systems.md

 It is possible to synchronize clocks to some degree: the most commonly used mechanism is the Network Time Protocol (NTP), which allows the computer clock to be adjusted according to the time reported by a group of servers.

-Modern computers have at least two different kinds of clocks: a time-of-day clock and a monotonic clock.
+Modern computers have at least two different kinds of clocks: a `time-of-day clock` and a `monotonic clock`.

 If the local clock is too far ahead of the NTP server, it may be forcibly reset and appear to jump back to a previous point in time.
 These jumps, as well as the fact that they often ignore leap seconds, make time-of-day clocks unsuitable for measuring elapsed time.

-A monotonic clock is suitable for measuring a duration (time interval), such as a timeout or a service’s response time.
+`A monotonic clock is suitable for measuring time intervals`, such as a timeout or a service’s response time.
 The name comes from the fact that they are guaranteed to always move forward (whereas a time-of-day clock may jump back in time).

 Logical clocks are based on incrementing counters rather than an oscillating quartz crystal, so they are a safer alternative for ordering events.
 Logical clocks do not measure the time of day or the number of seconds elapsed, only the relative ordering of events.

-Time-of-day and monotonic clocks, which measure actual elapsed time, are also known as physical clocks.
+`Time-of-day and monotonic clocks`, which measure actual elapsed time, are also known as `physical clocks`.

 Google’s TrueTime API in Spanner explicitly reports the confidence interval on the local clock.
 When you ask it for the current time, you get back two values: [earliest, latest], which are the earliest possible and the latest possible timestamp.